Navigating Planar Topologies in Near-Optimal Space and Time: Conclusions

 \section{Conclusions}

-We built on a recent extension \cite{FFSGHN18} of Tur\'an's representation \cite{Turan1984} for planar graphs to support queries on the topological model in succinct space.
-Starting with an improved solution to determine if two nodes are neighbors, we exploit analogies and duality to support a broad set of operations, most in time $O(\frac{\log\log m}{\log\log\log m})$.
+We built on a recent extension \cite{FFSGHN18} of Tur\'an's representation \cite{Turan1984} for plane embeddings so as to support a rich set of topological queries within succinct space, $4m+o(m)$ bits for an $m$-edge embedding.
+Though it exceeds the asymptotically optimal space of $3.58m+o(m)$ bits, this representation is particularly attractive to handle the topological model because it regards the graph and its dual symmetrically, thereby enabling a number of queries relating nodes, edges, and faces.

-One remaining challenge is the the support for the standard query {\tt intersects} (whether two given faces touch each other).
-If this is interpreted as the faces sharing an edge, then this is query (1.d), which we solve in time $O(\frac{\log\log m}{\log\log\log m})$.
-If, instead, it suffices with the faces sharing a node, this is query (1.f), which we solve in any time in $\omega(\sqrt{m}\log m)$.
-We conjecture that this second interpretation is intersection-hard \cite{CP10,PR14}, and thus no significant improvement can be expected even if using non-compact space.
+Starting with an improved solution to determine if two nodes are neighbors, we exploit analogies and duality to support most of the operations in any time in $\omega(1)$.
+We then relax our space requirements to $O(m)$ bits, showing that in this case we can represent variants of the graph that allow us support all the desired queries (on the original graph) in $O(1)$ time.